ravrranj/LeetCode-DSA-Practice/DSA HashMap/README.md

 This README should make your GitHub repo stand out and impress interviewers!
 Want me to tweak anything or add examples? 😊

 # 387. First Unique Character in a String

-We solve it two ways:

-# 387. First Unique Character in a String